hopsoft/goldmine/README.md

 Goldmine allows you to apply pivot table logic to any list for powerful data mining capabilities.

 In the nomenclature of Goldmine, we call this digging for data.
-So we've added a **`dig`** method to **`Array`**.
+So we've added a `dig` method to `Array`.

 #### More reasons to love it

-* Provides ETL like functionality... but simple & elegant
+* Provides ETL like functionality... but simple and elegant
 * Supports method chaining for deep data mining
 * Handles values that are lists themselves
 * Allows you to name your pivots

 What does this all mean for you?
-Lets have a look at some examples.
+Lets have a look.

 ## The Basics